aslake/family_deep_learning/README.md

 ```

 ### Neural network
-The applied network is a convolutional neural network setup by Adrian Rosebroch.
+The applied network is a convolutional neural network setup by Adrian Rosebrock.
 The network is a
 compact variant of the VGGNet network, introduced by Simonyan and Zisserman in their 2014 paper,
 [Very Deep Convolutional Networks for Large Scale Image Recognition](https://arxiv.org/abs/1409.1556).
 The architectures uses 3×3 convolutional layers stacked on top of each other in increasing depth,